 The Women, Infants, and Children (WIC) program is a federally funded program that provides nutritional support for women and children.
-Administered by the Department of Health (DOH), WIC provides food assistance such as milk and infant and toddler formulas.
-If a child is not able to consume a contract formula, WIC can make exceptions and provide non-contract formulas with appropriate medical documentation.
-Contract formulas currently available through WIC include: Enfamil, Enfagrow, Gerber Good Start Soy 1, and Gerber Good Start Soy 3.
-WIC does not provide human donor breast milk to program participants.
+Administered by the DOH, WIC provides food assistance such as milk and infant and toddler formulas.
+If a child is not able to consume a contract formula, WIC can make exceptions and provide non-contract formulas with